 There are many examples of his eccentricity.
 It is said that he made his clergy run a leapfrog race on Downhill beach to see who would win the best area.

-When he died while travelling in Italy in 1803, he asked that his body be shipped back to England in a cask of sherry.
+When he died while travelling in Italy in 1803, he asked that his body be shipped back to England in a casket of sherry.